 So how do we come up with possible hotels we might like to stay at?

 We read hotel reviews by The Telegraph (British newspaper), Mr. and Mrs Smith, Condé Nast Traveler and Forbes.com.
 Google, for example, “best luxury hotels in X city” or “boutique hotels in X country” – these publications and sites often yield articles on great places to stay.

 Then we dive deeper and check out reviews of particular hotels on TripAdvisor.
 If a common theme crops up (like “thin walls” and “noisy”), we’ll give the hotel a pass.

-Vacation Homes & Apartments
+Vacation Homes and Apartments

-VRBO is like Airbnb, but it only offers whole apartment units, cottages and homes – no single rooms in a house (so you won't have to worry about “sharing” the space with someone else).
+VRBO is like Airbnb, but it only offers whole apartment units, cottages and homes – no single rooms in a house (so you don’t have to worry about “sharing” the space with someone else).

 One of the first fare aggregators to include low-cost airlines, it’s still one of the best at coming up with the lowest ticket prices.

 And don’t forget to check SeatGuru before booking your seat!